-The best food for dogs contains all the healthy nutrients and vitamins your dog needs during its varied stages in life.
+The best food for dogs contains all the healthy nutrients and vitamins you need during its varied life stages.
 It should help your dog’s growth, support, and feed strong bones and muscles and supply enough energy according to your dog’s body weight.

 Dog foods should contain natural ingredients without harmful allergens or chemicals.
 They should have a well-balanced quantity of :

-- Proteins – containing the 10 essential amino acids a dog needs in its diet for a healthy and long life.
+- Proteins – containing the ten essential amino acids a dog needs in its diet for a healthy and long life.
 Proteins can be sourced from meat and plants.

-- Carbohydrates – derived from vegetables, cereals, certain fruits.
+- Carbohydrates – derived from vegetables, cereals, and certain fruits.